 LPP is a membership organisation.
 Members pay an annual fee to join us.
 In addition some funding comes from providing consultancy and project support to NHS organisations.

-Please contact our Commercial and Business Development Director Mick Corti and LPP will discuss your needs, confirm which of our framework agreements would be accessible by your organisation, establish which of our added value services you would wish to use, and provide you with an estimate of your annual fee.
+Please contact our Director of Marketing and Engagement Laura Quirke and LPP will discuss your needs, confirm which of our framework agreements would be accessible by your organisation, establish which of our added value services you would wish to use, and provide you with an estimate of your annual fee.

 Our charging structure is set by our steering board each year.
 Fees are based on a combination of a Trust’s turnover in the previous full financial year, its location and whether or not the Trust can access all or some of our frameworks – as a few are just for the London region.
 This is changing over time and eventually none of our frameworks should be limited to the London region.

 LPP encourages SMEs to tender for NHS business where appropriate.
 You can find out more about becoming a supplier to the NHS in the Suppliers section of our website.

 If you were not awarded a place on the National Collaborative Framework for the supply of Nursing and Nursing related staff which went live in May 2014, you cannot now join the framework - this is restricted by law, not something which LPP decides itself.
 To become a supplier on a new framework you need to respond successfully to a Contract Notice published in the Supplement to the Official Journal of the European Union (OJEU).
 Use our Framework Search facility to see when current contracts end, as this will give you an indication of when new tenders will be published, and visit our Suppliers page for links to where those new tenders are published.

 LPP has helped its members to save £640m since we started in 2006.
 You can read more about our achievements on our website.